 Human Development and Family Studies (HDFS) is an interdisciplinary major focusing on the health and development of individuals across the lifespan, within the context of diverse families and social identities.
-Students complete coursework in human development (i.e., infancy and childhood, adolescence, emerging and young adulthood, middle and later adulthood/aging), family studies, and evidence-based prevention and intervention programming in human services.
-Students study theory and emerging research in the field and learn to identify risk and protective factors influencing cognitive, emotional, social, and physical development across the lifespan.
-During their final year, HDFS students apply knowledge and skills from course work through completion of a semester-long internship.
+Students complete coursework in human development (i.e., infancy and childhood, adolescence, emerging adulthood, late adulthood and healthy aging), family studies, and behavioral and mental health programs across the lifespan.
+Students study emerging research in the field and learn to identify risk and protective factors influencing cognitive, emotional, social, and physical development across the lifespan.
+During their final year, HDFS students apply knowledge and skills from coursework through completion of a semester-long internship.
 Internship is a hallmark of the degree program that serves as a culminating experience preparing students for a professional career with diverse populations, communities, and organizations.
+The HDFS department is committed to promoting the success and well-being of all students, including those from underrepresented backgrounds.

 Students will demonstrate:

-- Content knowledge and understanding of theory, research, and practice relevant to optimizing the development, health, and well-being of individuals and families across the lifespan in the context of the larger social environment.
+1. Content knowledge and understanding of theory, research, and practice relevant to optimizing the development, health, and well-being of individuals and families across the lifespan in the context of the larger social environment.

-- Effective written and oral communication skills appropriate to the field of human development and family studies.
+2. Effective written and oral communication skills appropriate to the field of human development and family studies.

-- The ability to access, critically evaluate, and apply multiple forms of information related to individuals and families.
+3. The ability to access, critically evaluate, and apply multiple forms of information related to individuals and families.

-- Professional and leadership skills with individuals and families, including ethical and culturally sensitive conduct.
+4. Professional and leadership skills with individuals and families, including ethical and culturally sensitive conduct.

 Online Degree Program

 The major in Human Development and Family Studies (HDFS) is offered in two formats, both leading to a Bachelor of Science degree.
 The major in Human Development and Family Studies offered through CSU Online provides a flexible, convenient, and accessible format for busy, working, or distance students.
 The online program of study is the same as the on-campus version, is fully accredited, and is indistinguishable on student transcripts and diplomas from the on-campus version.
-The Gerontology Interdisciplinary Minor and courses required to pursue a variety of certifications are also available online.
+The Gerontology Interdisciplinary Minor and courses required to pursue a variety of certificates are also available online.
 On-campus students are welcome in HDFS courses through CSU Online and should speak with their advisor and financial aid representative about financial implications.

 Accelerated Program